Ermir Strati

 Ermir Strati (born 11 November 1983 in Vlorë) is an Albanian retired football player.
 He can play as either a defender or midfielder.
 He currently works at Norwegian club IK Grand Bodø.

 Club career

 He has played for Flamurtari Vlorë in the Albanian Superliga and KF Vlora.
-At KF Vlora he was both football player and the head coach.
-As of 2013, he played for the Norwegian amateur club Fortuna FK Oslo where he later became coach and director of sports.
+At KF Vlora, he was both football player and the head coach.
+By 2013, he was playing for the Norwegian amateur club Fortuna FK Oslo where he later became coach and director of sports.